 4. JW's begin to notice they're not free to follow God, their conscience, and the Bible when they attend judicial committee meetings for the first time.
 This is when Elders explain what the Watchtower requires of JW's who don't want to be shunned by their family and friends.
 This is when JW's see a side of the organization they didn't notice before.
 Standing up to Elders and disagreeing with Watchtower rules is not allowed even if you can quote Bible passages to support your position.
 See Disfellowshipping

 5. JW's believe the Watchtower follows the Bible and what it says.
 They believe all other religions don't teach the Bible because they are working for Satan.
 This is not true.
-Read this article based on the Watchtower's Bible study guide: 'What Does The Bible Really Teach' )
+Read this article based on the organization's Bible study guide: 'What Does The Bible Really Teach' )

 9. Some may argue that JW's can put God first because they are free to leave.
 That's exactly our point.
 The only way to put God first is to leave.
 If they leave they are no longer JW's.
-Therefore JW's can't put obedience to God ahead of obedience to JW.ORG.
+Therefore JW's can't put obedience to God ahead of obedience to the organization.
 Only 'apostates' (those who are no longer JW's) can put God first and worship Him without Watchtower interference.

-10. The Memorial Celebration of JW's is a constant reminder that JW's are saved by putting the Watchtower first and God second.
+10. The Memorial Celebration of JW's is a constant reminder that JW's are saved by putting the organization first and God second.
 Only a few out of 19 million JW's partake of the bread and wine that represents Christ.
 Why?
-Because the Watchtower teaches only 144,000 have a relationship with Jesus.
+Because the organization teaches only 144,000 have a relationship with Jesus.
 However the 144,000 have no authority.
 All JW's must obey the Governing Body (about 8 men in NY) in order to be saved by Jesus.